zstyblik/grafana.org/source/blog/2015-03-30-Grafana-2-Beta1.md

 ![](http://docs.grafana.org/img/v2/graph_logbase10_ms.png)

-### Dashlist panel
+### Dashbord list panel

 ![](http://docs.grafana.org/img/v2/dashlist_starred.png)

-There is one new panel in Grafana v2.0 and that is the `dashlist` panel that allows you to show your personal starred dashboards as well as do custom searches based on search strings or tags.
+There is one new panel in Grafana v2.0 and that is the `Dashboard list` panel.
+This panel can show the current signed in user's starred dashboards or dashboards based on a custom searchbased on search strings or tags.

 ### Data Source proxy & admin views